nixen97/libpqxx/include/pqxx/doc/datatypes.md

 doesn't have to be.
 It could be a type from a third-party library, or even one from the standard library that libpqxx does not yet support.

-You also specialise the `pqxx::type_name` variable to specify the type's name.
-This is important for all code which mentions your type in human-readable text, such as error messages.

 Then, does your type have a built-in null value?
 You specialise the `pqxx::nullness` template to specify the details.